When traveling to Maui, there are a few things worth reserving beforehand in order to escape the hassle and/or higher prices.

 Duh.
 You’ve got to stay somewhere.
 As far as best prices are concerned, it’s contentious whether or not it’s better to book way ahead or last minute.
 We do know, however, during peak seasons, it can be hell to find a place last minute.
 Whether you’re looking to stay at a big resort or rent your own condo, start looking now and book your Maui accommodations.

 Some Maui hot spots can have long waits.
 And on Maui, it doesn’t necessarily need to be Friday or Saturday night.
-Visitors to Maui are eating out any day of the week, so our more popular restaurants can have a wait at 4pm on a Tuesday.
+Visitors to Maui are eating out any day of the week, so our more popular restaurants can have a wait at 4 pm on a Tuesday.
 Use OpenTable or call directly to book a table before you arrive to ensure unforgettable dining experiences.
-The Mill House Restaurant is one of those burgeoning hot spots that takes reservations on OpenTable.
+The Mill House Restaurant is one of those burgeoning hot spots that take reservations on OpenTable.
 Last year’s ‘Aipono Award winner of Chef of the Year, Jeff Scheer, runs the kitchen at this impressive location.
 With organic farms on their property delivering fresh throughout the day, The Mill House has become the spot everyone wants to dine.
-They also offer a weekly Maui Chef’s Table event for those looking for an immersive dining experience.
-7 unique courses are served at their outdoor kitchen each week, offering a small group a truly unique opportunity to interact with the chefs and dine on 1st time dishes.
-It’s become wildly popular and has sold out almost every week this year.

 Ideally, having a massage right off the plane as well as just before leaving again would make for the perfect Maui vacation.
 But, even just one massage can set you straight.
 There are many spas and massage parlors around the island, but we prefer to use Maui’s Best Massage for a few reasons.
 Sam and his team are THE BEST (we can attest from our at least monthly massages), and they come to you.
-So, if you’re flying in at 1pm, book your massage for 3pm in your hotel or condo.
+So, if you’re flying in at 1 pm, book your massage for 3 pm at your hotel or condo.
 You’ll have time to unpack, shower, and begin your vacation right with an in-room massage!

 Most people don’t think of this.
 There are numerous snorkel shops around Maui that rent gear.
 But how much of your time do you want to spend driving around finding the best one?
 When you rent Maui snorkel gear online, you’re putting more precious snorkel time back into our miraculous ocean.
-It’s really quick to do, and makes sure you have a high-quality set ready for you in your size.
+It’s really quick to do and makes sure you have a high-quality set ready for you in your size.
+If you’re looking for a step further, you can do a discovery scuba dive.

 10 – Maui Roadsters